rokucommunity/brighterscript/docs/constants.md

 # Constants
 You can use the `const` keyword to declare constant values.
-These values cannot ever be modified.
-These constants will be inlined at compile-time, which is very efficient(similar to how [enums](enums.md) work).
-Constants cannot be changed at runtime.
+These values cannot be changed at runtime.
+Constant references will be inlined at compile-time, which is very efficient (similar to how [enums](enums.md) work).

-These are not to be confused with the conditional compile `#const` statements, which are a completely separate concept.
+**NOTE:** These are not to be confused with the conditional compile `#const` statements, which are a completely separate concept.

 ## Basic usage
 Consts can be defined at the root level of files, and are scoped the same way as functions.